mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 ## Install the operator on Kubernetes

 Copy the install command to your clipboard.
 Switch to a console and connect with your Kubernetes cluster.
 Paste the install command to the command line and hit Enter.
-The installation will begin and after a few seconds the mogenius operator and all accompanying services will be running.
+The installation will begin, and after a few seconds, the mogenius operator and all accompanying services will be running.

 You can monitor the installation in mogenius.
 Once the installation was successful, your cluster will switch to the state `Connected`.
 As long as no connection to the operator could be established the state will be `Disconnected`.